servian/vault-k8s-secret-engine/README.md

 This keeps the blast radius relatively small in case the credentials get leaked or abused.

+*Note:* This plugin is still under active development

 ## How does it work?
 ![overview](./docs/overview.png "Overview")